 Maximize your listing exposure with customized search engine keywords in Manage My Store to improve your Store page rankings in search engines.
 Learn more

 Put the power of social media to work for your business.
 Using social media channels like Facebook, Twitter, YouTube, and blogs, your business can connect with hundreds and even thousands of current and potential customers.
 Follow these dos and don'ts to get the most benefit out of your social media.

-Do showcase your inventory and build sales by attracting followers The best way to market your inventory and drive more sales with eBay's new functionality is to grow your number of followers.
+Do showcase your inventory and build sales by attracting followers The best way to market your inventory and drive more sales is to grow your number of followers.
 A quick way to garner more followers is by creating both inspiring collections and following other members, collections, and interests that inspire you.

 Do stay true to your brand voice Determine what your brand sounds like when you begin building and marketing your Stores and keep your voice consistent.
 It can be helpful to think of your brand as a person: Does it sound like a professor or a comedian?
 A best friend or a trusted advisor?
 Whatever the case may be, staying true to your brand voice makes it easier for customers to connect with your business and its core values.

 Do make it a conversation "Social media" is just what it says it is - a social platform that facilitates interaction between users.
 It's not enough to just post the occasional update.
 As part of a social community, large or small, sharing other people's content, retweeting, and responding to comments can be as crucial as what you post yourself.